 It should be mentioned that Najaf is a city in Iraq where Emam Ali (a.s.) was buried.
 On the top of the portal, there is an inscribed date of 1710 A.D.
-In addition, some other dates recorded inside until 1714 A.D.
-Generally, speaking it is a transcendental state of art from the Safavid era as a detailed work, which reminds one of a kind of simplicity, calmness, and solidity as if one of the greatest secrets of Iranian art hidden in each corner.
+In addition, some other dates were recorded inside until 1714 A.D.
+Generally, speaking it is a transcendental state of the art from the Safavid era as a detailed work, which reminds one of a kind of simplicity, calmness, and solidity as if one of the greatest secrets of Iranian art is hidden in each corner.

 'Gobineau' the French traveler in 1855 A.D. who visited there described it as:

 “There is no imperfection (fault) at all, even as tiny as a piece of brick.
 It has such a position of great perfection, where the visitor does not find himself anywhere else so young, and I have always asked my son not to run there, for a probable vibration may cause a tile to fall and failure in its beauty."

 One of the open canals of the city named; Farshadi passes through the courtyard with some plane trees so that the combination of green (trees), and blue (tiles and sky) induces the zenith of attraction in mind.
 It can be counted as the last glorious building of the Safavids, which is representative of the latest developments in the hand-made tiling industry of that epoch.

 The chambers almost follow a unique architectural design, with room and a closet at the back, in a